-I had an example of that a couple of weeks ago with Quentin Tarantino’s Inglourious Basterds.
+I had an example of this a couple of weeks ago with Quentin Tarantino’s Inglourious Basterds.

-And it hit me – a little more than half way through the movie – that this obsession with telling an artful story, a transformative story, a gripping story, a forget-everything-and-keep-your-eyes-on-the-screen story had a correlative.
+And it hit me – a little more than half way through the movie – that this obsession with telling an artful story, a transformative story, a gripping story, a forget-everything-and-keep-your-eyes-on-the-screen story had a spiritual correlative.

 Who is the “you” that Jesus addresses in A Course in Miracles?
 Is it Helen Schucman?
 Ken Wapnick?
 Gary Renard?
 You?
+Me?

-I didn’t finish watching “Inglourious Basterds.”
+I didn’t finish watching Inglourious Basterds.
 It was as if a bell had rung, and once ringing, could not be unrung.
 I didn’t want the inspired trance of story anymore – not Tarantino’s and certainly not the ego’s.
-I wanted awareness – right thinking, right mind, right now!
+I wanted awareness – right thinking, right mind, right now.

 As you watch your life unfold – you who long for the promise of Heaven as I do – ask what it is that the ego drama seeks to hide from you?
 Could it be that there is no drama?
 That there is no viewer, no screen, no projector?
 That you are It and you always have been and right now – right now! – you can settle and enjoy unalterable peace?

 We are telling ourselves a story – a good one in its way – but its sole purpose is keep us asleep, hidden, outside, estranged, lonely and unproductive.